-The beauty of the Lake District has been the source of inspiration for many writers and poets over the years, and fortunately there’s a footpath that travells through its heart.
-Bryn Davies, rides the Cumbria Way
+The beauty of the Lake District has been the source of inspiration for many writers and poets over the years, and fortunately, there’s a footpath that travels through its heart.
+Bryn Davies rides the Cumbria Way

 After filling up with food and coffee, riders are presented with three routes if they wish to follow the Cumbria Way, each with its own charm and temptation.
-Our route heads south east, skirting the shores of Thirlmere, while those looking to knock off some of Britain’s most enticing passes, Honnister, Wrynrose and Hardknott, will want to head either south along Derwent Water, or west towards Loweswater – these two routes are described in more detail in the box outon the following page.
+Our route heads south-east, skirting the shores of Thirlmere, while those looking to knock off some of Britain’s most enticing passes, Honister, Wrynrose and Hardknott, will want to head either south along Derwent Water, or west towards Loweswater – these two routes are described in more detail in the box out below.

 The A591 out of Keswick may be slightly busier than the roads we’ve followed so far, but it’s no less exciting.
 The tarmac is smooth and tidy and, after climbing out of town, you drop into a fantastic valley, flanked on both sides by imposing fells that embody everything that Wordsworth loved about this area.
 The riding is so good as you skirt Derwent Water that it’s tempting to stay on the A591 but at Town Head our route turns off to the right and we ride for a while in the shadow of Helm Crag.

-Whether you choose the green lanes or not, you’ll eventually find yourself in Hawkeshead, a township that was original- ly owned by the monks of Furness Abbey.
+Whether you choose the green lanes or not, you’ll eventually find yourself in Hawkshead, a township that was originally owned by the monks of Furness Abbey.
 Author of The Tale of Peter Rabbit, Beatrix Potter, once lived nearby, and she too was inspired by the charming Lakes.